 The smallest species grow to 3 inches; whilst the larger ones can be double this at 6 inches.

-Clownfish are omnivorous; meaning they eat both plant and animal.
-In the wild they are known for eating small zooplankton and algae.
+Clownfish are omnivorous; meaning they eat both plants and animals.
+In the wild, they are known for eating small zooplankton and algae.

 The most popular species is the Ocellaris Clownfish, made famous through the film Finding Nemo.

 It’s a medium-sized, orange, saltwater fish with white bands that have black outlines.

 It’s known for being a hardy fish that is easy to breed in aquariums.

 Killifish, also known as Cyprinodontiformes, is a huge family of fish with around 1,250 species.

 The species are so diverse that they live across nearly every continent, the exceptions being Antarctica and Australia.